 Energy Efficiency Standards.
 ODOE is tasked with specific direction to pursue emissions reductions by establishing and updating standards for products at least to levels equivalent to the most stringent standards among West Coast jurisdictions.
 We will also work to periodically update the standards to keep them stringent.
 The directive builds on work ODOE has already been doing to

 establish appliance standards.
-ODOE will launch a rulemaking process this summer to establish new rules for energy efficient products by September 1, 2020.
+ODOE launched a rulemaking process to establish new rules for energy efficient products by September 1, 2020.

 Other Oregon Actions for Greenhouse Gas Reductions